SecUSo/privacy-friendly-interval-timer/README.md

 ## License

-Privacy Friendly App Example is licensed under the GPLv3.
+Privacy Friendly Training is licensed under the GPLv3.
-Copyright (C) 2016  Karola Marky
+Copyright (C) 2016  Alexander Karakuz, Udo Weber

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by